labarlab-emorep/func_model/README.md

 - [afni_etac](#afni_etac) : Conduct student or paired T-testing using the ETAC approach
 - [afni_lmer](#afni_lmer) : Conduct a linear mixed effects analysis

-These various workflows are written for either the DCC or labarserv2.
-Specifically, all AFNI and the fsl_model workflows are written for the DCC, while the fsl_extract, fsl_map, and fsl_group are written for labarserv2.
+These various workflows are written for either the DCC or the lab server.
+Specifically, all AFNI and the fsl_model workflows are written for the DCC, while the fsl_extract, fsl_map, and fsl_group are written for the lab server.

 ## General Usage
-- Install package into the appropriate project environment (on DCC or labarserv2) given desired workflow via `$python setup.py install`.
+- Install package into the appropriate project environment (on DCC or the lab server) given desired workflow via `$python setup.py install`.
 - Trigger general package help and usage via entrypoint `$func_model`:

 ```
-(emorep)[nmm51-dcc: ~]$func_model
+$func_model

 Version : 4.3.2